LM723 Circuit: A Detailed Information on the Voltage Regulator

 Conclusion

 To conclude, if you’re considering LM723 as a voltage regulator, then you’re on the right track.
 You may use it in applications like a temperature controller, current regulator, or shunt regulator.
-Often, the applications have 150mA current o/p but lack exterior pass transistor.
+Often, the applications have 150mA current o/p but lack exterior pass transistors.

 For more questions, don’t hesitate to contact us.